 Most people think all file cabinets are basically the same.
 Metal box with drawers.
 Done.
 But that's completely wrong.

 The best filing cabinets share specific qualities that cheaper models lack.
 First, the drawer suspension system matters more than you realize.
 A proper ball bearing suspension lets you pull a fully loaded drawer without it jamming halfway.
 Cheaper units use friction slides that wear out within months.
+When you're organizing hanging file folders for filing cabinets, reliable suspension becomes even more critical.

 Second, the lock mechanism.
 If you need security for sensitive paperwork, you want a lock that actually works.
 Many budget models have locks that anyone with a paperwork clip could defeat.
 Look for cabinets with steel locking bars that run the full height and engage into the cabinet frame.
+This is especially important if you're storing sensitive documents that should eventually be shredded.

 Third, weight capacity per drawer.
 This varies wildly.
 Some drawers max out at 30 pounds.
 Others handle 100 pounds or more.
 If you're storing legal documents, tax records, or design portfolios, those add up fast.
+Combined with proper label makers for office organization, you can track the weight and contents of each drawer.

 Fourth, drawer dimensions matter for what you can actually store.
 Letter-sized file cabinets measure about 15 inches deep.
 Legal-sized need 18 inches.
 And if you have hanging file folders, you need the proper rails or inserts.
+Pair this with desk organizers to declutter your workspace above or around the cabinet for maximum efficiency.

 Types of Filing Cabinets You Need to Understand